leuty/icon-model/doc/www/buildrun/buildrun_running.md

 Before you start using `mkexp`, make sure that your software environment meets the following requirements:

-1. The tool needs the Python interface of the [MTIME](https://gitlab.dkrz.de/icon-libraries/libmtime) library.
-The most simple way to get the required Python module is to configure ICON with the `--enable-bundled-python=mtime` argument.
-For example:
+1. You need to make sure that [Jinja2](https://pypi.org/project/Jinja2/) and [six](https://pypi.org/project/six/) are available in your Python environment.
+   Another option is installing `mkexp` in your local or virtual Python environment with

     ```sh
-    ./config/generic/gcc --enable-bundled-python=mtime
+    python3 -m pip install utils/mkexp
     ```

-2. Additionally, you need to make sure that [Jinja2](https://pypi.org/project/Jinja2/) and [six](https://pypi.org/project/six/) are available in your Python environment.
-3. If ICON is configured and built [out-of-source](ref_buildrun_configuration_oos), you need to set the `ICON_BUILD_DIR` environment variable to the absolute path to the root build directory of ICON:
+1. If ICON is configured and built [out-of-source](ref_buildrun_configuration_oos), you need to set the `MKEXP_PATH` environment variable to include the absolute path of the "`run`" subdirectory in your root build directory, like

     ```sh
-    export ICON_BUILD_DIR=/path/to/icon/build/directory
+    export MKEXP_PATH=.:/path/to/icon/build/directory/run
     ```

 ### Steps to run an experiment